-Mr. Suvat Chirapant is currently the Deputy Secretary General and Advisor on Foreign Affairs of the Office of Chaipattana Foundation.
-Prior to working with the Chaipattana Foundation, Mr.Chirapant had been a career diplomat until 2017.
+Mr. Suvat Chirapant is currently the Deputy Secretary General and Advisor on Foreign Affairs of the Office of Chaipattana Foundation, and the Advisor on Foreign Affairs to the Sheikhul Islam of Thailand.
+Prior to working with the Chaipattana Foundation, Mr. Chirapant had been a career diplomat until 2017.
 He served the Thai Foreign Ministry in key positions, including Deputy Permanent Secretary, Ambassador of Thailand to Qatar, Mexico, Permanent Representative and Ambassador to ASEAN, and Ambassador of Thailand to Turkey.